timbjames/timbjames.github.com/_posts/2013-02-08-image-caption-test.md

 image_url: /img/blond-boxing-woman-in-black-punching-bag-930x620.jpg
 image_alt: this is the image alt
 image_caption: This is the caption
-image_caption_text: This is the caption text
+image_text: This is the caption text
 ---

 Testing page images